 The key to the theory of memes, and what separates it from the traditional theories of cultural evolution, is the advent of a second replicator.
 The first replicator is of course the genes.
 The second replicator is the meme and it exists not for culture or any other reason other than its own survival.
 It can work with or against the genes.

 The speculations provided on the origins of human language, the altruism trick, and the size of the human brain are all interesting and thought provoking.
 However, the book is not without its faults.
 The general writing style is frequently less than elegant and the overall tone sounds a little too Steven Pinkerish.
 Blackmore is at her most believable and credible when she couches her conclusions and holds her speculations tentative.
 When she waxes dogmatic or forms firm-sounding conclusions based on a single reference or two (like Pinker) Blackmore becomes not only difficult to believe but also tiresome to read.
 She relies heavily on Pinker in places.
 Pinker's theory does nothing to help her build a case either.
-By relying on him on page 88, for instance, she does her theory a disservice.
+By relying on him on page 88, for instance, she does her theory a disservice (updated by duke).
 Those of us who have actually raised kids and witnessed their daily language improvement would probably suggest that memetics has more to do with language learning than the innate grammar and language Pinker believes humans are born with.
 I submit that children (or mine at least!) are born with a memetic or imitation instinct.
 My kids spend the better part of their days imitating each other and my wife and I. They are much better imitators than adults which would certainly bolster Blackmore's theory about how memetics has influenced genetic evolution.
 A chapter on children as the ultimate "meme machines" should have been added.
 A few days with my kids would have certainly altered the focus of this book.
 (See The Cultural Origins of Human Cognition for more on children as meme receptors.)

 On a somewhat similar note, the author doesn't utilize William Calvin's theory like she could.
 She does reference his work, and while not dependent on the idea of memetics and vice versa, would seem to lend support to the theory.
 The physical competition in the mind that Calvin writes about appears very similar, to me, to the memetic competition that Blackmore envisions.